codeigniter4/CodeIgniter4/user_guide_src/source/general/errors.rst

 .. literalinclude:: errors/006.php

-.. note:: It is possible that logging still will not happen for exceptions if your current Log settings
+.. note:: It is possible that logging still will not happen for exceptions if your current
+    :ref:`Log settings <logging-configuration>`
-    are not set up to log **critical** errors, which all exceptions are logged as.
+    are not set up to log ``critical`` errors, which all exceptions are logged as.

 Framework Exceptions
 ====================